fireRun-io/firebase-logging/README.md

 Firebase's CLI (command line interface) [logging](https://firebase.google.com/docs/functions/writing-and-viewing-logs) requires you to re-run the tool just to see new data.
 That becomes a lot of up 'arrow key' and 'enter' pressing.

-**Firebase Logging** gives you real-time logging by continually running the Firebase CLI logging command and printing to the console new entires.
+**Firebase Logging** gives you mostly real-time logging by continually running the Firebase CLI logging command and printing to the console new entires.
 You can output the logs to the console and a file.

 Log enhancements include: